 This is the second laboratory course of a two-semester sequence introducing human anatomy and physiology.
 The A&P II laboratory complements the A&P II lecture by providing students with hands-on experiences such as examination of preserved specimens and anatomical models, and performing physiological experiments.
 Topics covered in the Human Anatomy & Physiology II Laboratory include: the anatomy and physiology of the cardiovascular system, respiratory system, digestive system, urinary system, and reproductive system.
 Prerequisite or concurrent: BIOL 163.
 Fall and spring semesters.

 It introduces students to the fundamental ecological principles, concepts, patterns, and processes regarding populations, communities, and ecosystems.
-This course provides students with a foundation of ecological science, as well demonstrating linkages between ecology, population genetics, and evolution.
-The course objectives are the same as those described in the original course proposal and are to provide students with a fundamental understanding of: l) genetic processes within populations of living things, 2) evolutionary processes involved in speciation, 3) dynamic interactions of organisms within and among populations, especially pertaining to energy cycles, various biogeochemical cycles, predator-prey interactions, and the like, and 4) distribution patterns of living organisms and the need to conserve the resources of the earth.
+This course provides students with a foundation of ecological science, as well as demonstrating linkages between ecology, population genetics, and evolution.
+The course objectives are the same as those described in the original course proposal and are to provide students with a fundamental understanding of 1) genetic processes within populations of living things, 2) evolutionary processes involved in speciation, 3) dynamic interactions of organisms within and among populations, especially pertaining to energy cycles, various biogeochemical cycles, predator-prey interactions, and the like, and 4) distribution patterns of living organisms and the need to conserve the resources of the earth.
 (BIOL 220W, 230W, and 240W each carry only 1 credit of "writing"; all three courses must be taken to meet the writing requirement.)
 Prerequisite: BIOL 110.
 Spring semester.

 Variation and heredity in bacteria, plants, and animals; relationships of genetic knowledge to evolution and breeding practices.
 Students should have at least 3 credits of biological sciences before scheduling this course.
 In this course, we will discuss chromosome structure; mitosis and meiosis, in particular their application of the transmission of DNA; principles of Mendelian inheritance; structure and function of DNA, RNA, and proteins; gene expression; DNA mutations and chromosome changes; genomics; population genetics and the intersection of genetics and society.
 The course will include multimedia presentations, textbook readings, problem-solving and homework, in-class activities and discussions of science and society.
 Prerequisite: BIOL 110 or MICRB 201 or BIOL 141 or BIOL 133.
 Spring semester.